 - Halloween Printables: Here are a few fun Halloween coloring pages or paper finger puppets to print out.

 - Halloween Party Masks: Set out all sorts of fun crafty embellishments for the kids to make and craft their own party mask to wear.
-Feathers, beads, or even googly eyes!
+Feathers, beads, or even googly eyes, perfect for a Halloween class party.

 - Pipe Cleaner Yarn Spiders: Gather pipe cleaners and yarn, and 2 googly eyes to wrap, bend, and glue together this cute little spider.
 Once these spiders are made, you could use them to hide around the classroom for a fun hide & seek game.